 World Pillow Fight Day occurs in cities around the globe, from Amsterdam to Los Angeles, so if you missed this one, mark your calendars for next year.

-About International Pillow Fight Day
+What is International Pillow Fight Day?

 The “holiday” of International Pillow Fight Day typically occurs in the spring on the first Saturday in April.
 That’s a good time, because it means the snow has mostly melted in the northern cities and people are willing to come out and get outside.